 This does not require replacing every system.
 It requires rethinking how systems participate in the lifecycle together.

 Telecom operations are under pressure from expansion, funding accountability, and rising service expectations.
+Operators can no longer afford the invisible drag that OSS and BSS separation creates.

 Those that unify them reduce risk before it becomes visible.